SevvalKurtgoz/Vistream-Landing-Page/README.md

-Build with Bulma, Jquery and OwlCarousel.
+Builded with Bulma, Jquery and OwlCarousel.

-- for preview src -> index.html
+- for preview: src -> index.html
 - required: "node_modules" and "owlcarousel"